K1297/Blockwave/README.md

 *  nft minting for profile picture.
 *  event ticketing page to buy tickets for events.
 *  post upload and association with user's wallet address.
-*  access to likes/dislikes/ commenting on posts.
+*  access to likes/commenting on posts.
 *  creating,  selling and buying of event tickets using smart contracts.
+*  Tipping to your favourite Influncer

 # Architecture